 How to apply

-Check the rules to see if your external appointment requires approval from your employing organisation.
+Check the Rules) to see if your appointment requires advice from your employing organisation.
 If in doubt, ask for guidance from your HR department.

 What happens next